 What is the Weather Like in Colorado for Fall?

 The weather in the fall is a bit of a mixed bag in Colorado.
-In general, it’s sunny with the occasional unexpected snow storm.
-The first snow in the lower elevations typically happens in mid to late-October, while the mountains can see a dusting of snow as early as the first week in Septmember.
+In general, it’s sunny with the occasional unexpected snowstorm.
+The first snow in the lower elevations typically happens in mid to late-October, while the mountains can see a dusting of snow as early as the first week in September.

 Denver, Colorado Springs, and Fort Collins are generally still quite warm (80 to 90 degrees) until mid-October, while the mountain towns tend to be cooler (60s to 70s).
 Overnight lows vary, but in the mountains expect very cool nights (30s to mid-40s is not uncommon).

-Dress in layers and bring plenty of sunscreen to enjoy fall in Colorado.
-Definitely check the weather frequently, since it can be a bit un-predictable.
+Dress in layers and bring plenty of sunscreens to enjoy fall in Colorado.
+Definitely check the weather frequently, since it can be a bit unpredictable.